roosterMAP/notes/blackhole.md

 It almost makes you want to pull t down from infinity to make this curve continuous through the horizon.
 The good news is we can do just that.
 It turns out that this singularity at $r=2m$ is actually a coordinate singularity and it can be removed using simple coordinate transformation.

 Lets take our radial integral and use it to define a new term $r_\ast$.
-As we obvserved in our graph earlier, $r_\ast$ contains exactly the logarithmic divergence needed to cancel the divergence in t.
+As we observed in our graph earlier, $r_\ast$ contains exactly the logarithmic divergence needed to cancel the divergence in t.
 This is exactly the regularizing behavior we want.
 As I stated above in the most handwavy way possible, we can "pull down" t from infinity by subtracting the divergence in $r_\ast$ (for infalling rays).
 We do the reverse for outgoing rays.

 Thus we can define two new temporal coordinates: advanced and retarded null coordinates are: